pgdr/samplitude/README.md

 ### Selection and modifications

-The `samplitude` behavior is equivalent to the `head` program, or from languages such as Haskell.
+The `sample` behavior is equivalent to the `head` program, or from languages such as Haskell.
 The `head` alias is supported:
 ```bash
 >>> samplitude "uniform(0, 5) | round(2) | head(5) | cli"